IMG-1149.JPG

 If you are interested in working with me, please write to me and refer to the Purdue University graduate program for specific program guidelines.
 If you write, please let me know what kinds of work you are interested in doing, what your career goals are, and what kinds of anthropological scholarship you are interested in reading and creating.
 You don’t necessarily have to have a robust anthropology background to apply, but you must be clear as to why you want to do research in the field of anthropology in particular.

 I supervise students in field and classroom settings, including formal and informal supervision as well as writing and professionalization workshops for graduate students.
-Trained in writing pedagogy as a fellow with the Washington University Writing Center, my teaching involves detailed instruction in effective communication and require students to revise their work, critique others’ work, and give oral presentations.
+I love to work around issues of writing, research design, theory, and teaching pedagogy.
+Students working with me will be asked to revise their work, peer review others’ work, and give oral presentations.

-Current primary advisees include Jose Becerra, Fionna Fahey, Brandy Le
+Current primary advisees include Jose Becerra, Fionna Fahey, Patricia Mathu

 I advise, mentor, or otherwise work with students interested in exploring the links between social and ecological systems, especially with respect to interests in agrarian systems, fermentation and the microbiome, political ecology, development, ethnobiology, food studies, environmental justice, and living with climate change.
 I have ongoing field projects in South India, Bosnia, and the American Midwest, but students need not be geographically limited by this.